Leicester Sound: Background

 Leicester Sound was launched by the owners of Radio Trent on 7 September 1984, eleven months after Leicestershire's first ILR station, Centre Radio, went into receivership and ceased broadcasting.
 The new station broadcast from Centre's Granville House studios and on Centre's frequencies of 1260 MW and 97.1 FM.
 The FM frequency was moved to 103.2 MHz in 1986 with medium wave broadcasts continuing until October 1988.
 In the same year, the station was renamed as Sound FM, before reverting to its original branding in 1991.

 In January 1992, Leicester Sound was bought out by Midlands Radio plc.
 Within a year, the group was taken over by Capital Radio who sold the station, along with Trent FM and Mercia Sound to the GWR Group.
 In January 1997, Leicester Sound's frequency changed from 103.2 to 105.4 FM, offering a stronger signal, which could be heard in most of Leicestershire from a transmitter near Billesdon.
 In February 2002, the station moved to new studios at the Meridian Business Park in Leicester.

-Leicester Sound broadcast its very last local programme on Friday 31 December 2010 ahead of the station's merger with Trent FM and Ram FM to form Capital FM East Midlands as part of Global Radio's plans to launch The Capital FM Network.
+Leicester Sound broadcast its last local programme on Friday 31 December 2010 ahead of the station's merger with Trent FM and Ram FM to form Capital FM East Midlands as part of Global Radio's plans to launch The Capital FM Network.
 The new station began broadcasting at 10 am on Monday 3 January 2011.